cbworden/shake-doc/_sources/technical_guide.txt

 Initially, our use of PGA and PGV for estimating intensities was also simply practical.
-We were only retrieving peak values from a large subset of the network, so it was impractical to compute more specific ground-motion parameters, such as average response spectral values, kinetic energy, cumulative absolute velocities (CAV, EPRI, 1991), or the JMA intensity algorithm (JMA, 1996) for example.
+We were only retrieving peak values from a large subset of the network, so it was impractical to compute more specific ground-motion parameters, such as average response spectral values, kinetic energy, cumulative absolute velocities (CAV, :ref:`EPRI, 1991 <epri1991>`), or the JMA intensity algorithm (:ref:`JMA, 1996 <jma1996>`) for example.
 However, because near- source strong ground-motions are often dominated by short-duration, pulse-like ground- motions (usually associated with source directivity), PGV appears to be a robust measure of intensity for strong shaking.
 In other words, the kinetic energy (proportional to velocity squared) available for damage is well characterized by PGV.
-In addition, the close correspondence of the JMA intensities and peak ground velocity (Kaezashi and Kaneko, 1997) indicates that our use of peak ground velocities for higher intensities was consistent with the algorithm used by JMA.
-Work by Wu et al. (2003) indicates a very good correspondence of PGV and damage for data collected on the island of Taiwan, which included high-quality loss data and densely sampled strong motion observations for the 1999 Chi-Chi earthquake.
-More recent work on Ground-Motion/Intensity Conversion Equations (e.g., Atkinson and Kaka, 2007;, Worden, et al., 2010) has also confirmed the strong relationship between PGV and intensity.
+In addition, the close correspondence of the JMA intensities and peak ground velocity (:ref:`Kaezashi and Kaneko, 1997 <kaezashi1997>`) indicates that our use of peak ground velocities for higher intensities was consistent with the algorithm used by JMA.
+Work by :ref:`Wu et al. \(2003\) <wu2003>` indicates a very good correspondence of PGV and damage for data collected on the island of Taiwan, which included high-quality loss data and densely sampled strong motion observations for the 1999 Chi-Chi earthquake.
+More recent work on Ground-Motion/Intensity Conversion Equations (e.g., :ref:`Atkinson and Kaka, 2007 <atkinson2007>`; :ref:`Worden, et al., 2012 <worden2012>`) has also confirmed the strong relationship between PGV and intensity.

 Nonetheless, for large distant earthquakes, the peak values may be less informative, and